 You can sign up on our website under the on-line registration tab, or in person at an open registration event.
 We typically have 1 in-person registration date for Spring and for Fall.
 The date and time will be posted on our Home page at www.dgsaaz.com and shared on our Facebook page.
 Online registration is highly recommended.
 If you are unsure of your player’s jersey size, please go to the in-person registration to try on the jerseys.

 Does DGSA need coaches and volunteers?

 Always!
-We always need good coaches, managers, team parents and parent volunteers.
+We always need good Head Coaches, Assistant coaches, team parents and parent volunteers.
 We encourage volunteers to help provide support to our teams and players.
 If interested, please go to the forms tab and complete a volunteer application and be sure to mark that you want to be a volunteer on your player’s registration form.

-All DGSA volunteers are not compensation for their time.
+DGSA volunteers are not compensated for their time.
+They are purely volunteering their time.
 This includes: all board members, managers, coaches, team parents and parent volunteers.
 We do our best to make things run smoothly for the love of the game.
 We are not perfect and we do make mistakes, but work diligently to fix them as quick as we can.